 Under this scheme, it will be easier for communities, villages and cities to negotiate their power needs with IPPs who will then work with Discos to meet their needs.
 As the buying moves from regions to communities, incentives for innovation in reliability and service will emerge.
 Within five years, Nigeria will quadruple its power capacity.

 This is a moment for innovators to redesign the power sector in Nigeria.
 I do propose for governments to develop a roadmap that will bring entrepreneurial energy in the power sector.
 The model of EaaS will be catalytic as years of experiences with poorly-designed solar projects have made it harder for consumers to believe in solar and other renewals.
 With risk of owing assets taken out of them, a golden moment will come.
-As the power is generated, government needs to push Discos to open their systems to allow power get into homes and companies so that we can put Nigeria on the path to greatness.
+As the power is generated, government needs to push Discos to open their systems to allow power get into homes and companies so that we can put Nigeria on the path to greatness.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).